rkscodes/aid/README.md

 By accomplishing this task, we aim to contribute to the early detection and management of diabetes, ultimately improving patient outcomes and reducing the burden on healthcare systems.

 ## Objective
-Develop a predictive model using the Diabetes Health Indicators Dataset to classify individuals into diabetic, pre-diabetic, and healthy categories.
+Develop a predictive model using the Diabetes Health Indicators Dataset to classify individuals into diabetic/pre-diabetic, and healthy categories.

 ## Architecture
 <img src='assets/arch.png'>